'Disabled pupils and those who have special educational needs make good progress because their needs are

 will use evidence based interventions to support your child’s learning/social needs.

-academic progress and the child’s emotional wellbeing, interventions are assessed and reviewed regularly and further assessment/support will be put in place if necessary.
+both academic progress and the child’s emotional wellbeing, interventions are assessed and reviewed regularly and further assessment/support will be put in place if

 What should I do if I think my child may have Special Educational